-Ambulatory Care Sensitive Conditions (ACSCs) include fourteen health conditions we analyzed "for which good outpatient care can potentially prevent the need for hospitalization or for which early intervention can prevent complications or more severe disease."
-Among these conditions are: angina without procedure, diabetes, perforated appendixes, chronic obstructive pulmonary disease (COPD), hypertension, congestive heart failure, dehydration, bacterial pneumonia, urinary tract infection, and asthma.
+Ambulatory Care Sensitive Conditions (ACSCs) include fourteen health conditions we analyzed "for which good outpatient care can potentially prevent the need for hospitalization or for which early intervention can prevent complications or more severe disease."5 Among these conditions are: angina without procedure, diabetes, perforated appendixes, chronic obstructive pulmonary disease (COPD), hypertension, congestive heart failure, dehydration, bacterial pneumonia, urinary tract infection, and asthma.

-We reviewed ACSC rates in the Medina community for 14 conditions and Medina community rates have exceeded the Ohio averages for angina without procedure and perforated appendixes.
+We reviewed ACSC rates in the Medina community for 14 conditions and Medina community rates have exceeded the Ohio averages for angina without procedure, bacterial pneumonia, congestive heart failure, perforated appendixes, and urinary tract infections.
 The rate for angina without procedure was particularly problematic.